 ‘Just wait in the car I’ll only be five minutes…’, a voice trails off and the car door slams.
 They’re words that most of us have heard at one time or another, be they from a harried parent or from a friend dashing into 7/11 to grab the lighter/toilet paper/chewing gum they so desperately need.
 For the person left in the car the strange slowing of time, the contemplation of what could possibly be taking so long, the questioning of just how five minutes can stretch are all tossed around.
 Imagine how a dog left in the same situation feels.
 It’s something that photographer Martin Usborne has spent some time meditating on.

-Martin’s reminiscence of being left alone in a car as a child ‘wondering if anyone would come back’ triggered the idea ‘that in a child’s mind it is possible to be alone forever’.
-His affinity for animals and his interest in the power relationship between animals and humans led to his photographic series MUTE: the silence of dogs in cars, available in book form from Hoxton Mini Press.
+Usborne’s reminiscence of being left alone in a car as a child ‘wondering if anyone would come back’ triggered the idea ‘that in a child’s mind it is possible to be alone forever’.
+His affinity for animals and his interest in the power relationship between animals and humans led to his photographic series The silence of dogs in cars, available in book form from Hoxton Mini Press.